chizkidd/chizkidd.github.io/_posts/2026-09-17-flashattention-2.md

 ```

 Conceptually, this function computes $\mathrm{softmax}(QK^T / \sqrt{d})V$.
 Internally, PyTorch selects an optimized backend based on the inputs.

-The current PyTorch documentation says CUDA SDPA can automatically select optimized implementations based on the inputs.
-The main API documentation explicitly discusses FlashAttention-2, a memory-efficient attention implementation, and the C++ math implementation.
-The preferred mechanism for restricting the backend is `torch.nn.attention.sdpa_kernel`.
+CUDA SDPA picks an optimized implementation based on the inputs.
+The main API docs cover FlashAttention-2, a memory-efficient attention implementation, and the C++ math implementation.
+To restrict which backend runs, use `torch.nn.attention.sdpa_kernel`:[^11]

-For example:

 ```python
 from torch.nn.attention import SDPBackend, sdpa_kernel